 According to the UK government, savings of 39% were achievable through energy efficiency improvements across all non-domestic buildings in England and Wales in 2014.
 This figure is equivalent to £3.7 billion that businesses could have saved on their energy bills.

 Lighting accounted for £1.1 billion of the identified £3.7 billion of potential savings in the government report.
-The Carbon Trust says, on average, it consumes 20% of the overall electricity used in commercial and industrial buildings.
+On average, it consumes 20% of the overall electricity used in commercial and industrial buildings.
 Lighting projects also tend to have a relatively short return on investment period and a comparatively low initial expenditure.
 This makes lighting an excellent place to start if your business is only just beginning its energy efficiency journey.
-The energy institute has even published a great article on lighting efficiency if you’d like a step-by-step guide.

 There are often initial costs involved in the implementation of energy efficiency projects, but in the long term, being able to monitor and reduce energy consumption will mean more money is available to invest back into other areas of your business.

 In recent years, global energy markets have been increasing in volatility, and this means that prices have fluctuated greatly.
 The International Energy Agency expects this trend to continue, as the global population continues to grow and energy demand increases.

 In the UK, the cost of energy has risen dramatically, and between 2005 and 2018, UK gas and electricity prices more than doubled.
 To make matters worse, in just three months in 2018 (between February and May) energy prices increased by 5.3%, primarily due to increases in wholesale gas and electricity costs.

 One of the best ways to limit the effect volatile energy markets can have on your business is to think about generating your own energy on-site.
 However, for various reasons, this might not be possible for your organisation.
 Therefore, being as efficient as possible with your energy use is the next best way of safeguarding your business.

 3. Improving brand reputation